zollo/ansible-role-powershell/README.md

 The package name for Debian based installations, `powershell-preview` will install a prerelease version.

+    powershell_debian_modules_scope: AllUsers

+The installation scope of the modules defined in `powershell_modules`, specific to Debian based installations.

     powershell_redhat_package_name: powershell

 The package name for Red Hat based installations, `powershell-preview` will install a prerelease version.

+    powershell_redhat_modules_scope: AllUsers

+The installation scope of the modules defined in `powershell_modules`, specific to RedHat based installations.

+    powershell_redhat_update_ca_trust: false

+Enables a potential workaround for issues related to Microsoft's SSL Certificate for packages.microsoft.com.

+    powershell_windows_modules_scope: AllUsers

+The installation scope of the modules defined in `powershell_modules`, specific to Windows based installations.

     powershell_windows_enable_context_menu: false

-Windows Only - This property controls the option for adding the Open PowerShell item to the context menu in Windows Explorer.
+Controls the option for adding the Open PowerShell item to the context menu in Windows Explorer.

     powershell_windows_enable_psremoting: false

-Windows Only - This property controls the option for enabling PowerShell remoting during installation.
+Controls the option for enabling PowerShell remoting during installation.

     powershell_windows_enable_register_manifest: false

-Windows Only - This property controls the option for registering the Windows Event Logging manifest.
+Controls the option for registering the Windows Event Logging manifest.

+    powershell_windows_artifact_arch: x64

+The processor architecture for Windows based installations, valid values are `x64` (64-bit) or `x86` (32-bit).

 Dependencies
 ------------